The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 - Crotchless Teddy

-What Is the Difference Between Bodysuits and teddies?
+What Is The Difference Between Bodysuits and Teddies?

 A teddy is very much lingerie, designed with *that* in mind.
 You won’t see many chicks flaunting a teddy in public like they may a body suit.
 (But, hey, I am not judging!)

-Teddies often have beautiful luxurious fabrics like lace or silk & may include playful details such as cut-outs, sheer panels, or intricate embroidery.
+Teddies have beautiful luxurious fabrics like lace or silk & may include playful details such as cut-outs, sheer panels, or intricate embroidery.

 Babydoll